-This study has many outstanding new points.
-Firstly, the research process was systematically implemented through three stages including qualitative, preliminary quantitative and formal quantitative, a total of 12 steps - helping to increase the reliability of the results.
-Secondly, the survey data was collected from 900 managers in six major cities in Vietnam, ensuring high representativeness.
-Third, the study applies SEM, CFA and Bootstrap analysis with appropriate indicators, improving scientificity and accuracy.
-Fourth, the highlight is to identify the mediating role of 'innovation' in the relationship between resources and competitiveness - something that has rarely been mentioned in previous studies.
-Finally, specific and feasible policy recommendations are proposed, contributing to providing a basis for managers and policy makers.
+This study has several outstanding new points.
+First, the research process was systematically implemented through three stages, namely, qualitative, preliminary quantitative, and formal quantitative, 12 steps, to increase the reliability of the results.
+Second, survey data were collected from 900 managers in six major cities in Vietnam, ensuring high representativeness.
+Third, the study applies SEM, CFA, and Bootstrap analysis with appropriate indicators to improve scientificity and accuracy.
+Fourth, the mediating role of 'innovation' in the relationship between resources and competitiveness is highlighted, something that has rarely been mentioned in previous studies.
+Finally, specific and feasible policy recommendations are proposed, providing a basis for managers and policy makers.

-4. Conclusions
+5. Conclusions